Home

 • The morning, if you can have some time on your own as soon as you wake up, is a good time to do affirmations and even choose one for the day.

-This sets you in a positive mood to start the day, and can help you realize circumstances that prove your affirmation right.
+This sets you in a positive mood to start the day, and can help you notice circumstances that prove your affirmation right.

 • The night, right before going to sleep, is also a good time to re-read a card with affirmations.